 A more luxurious way to explore hidden bays, coved, and caves, is by private speed boat.

 Immerse in Dubrovnik cultural scene

 The bustling walled city of Dubrovnik hosts one of the oldest European festivals – the Dubrovnik Summer Festival (July to August).
 Expect vibrant theatre, ballet, opera, classical music, jazz, and folklore program.

 The Midsummer Scene Festival (June) is a theatre event that celebrates the works of William Shakespeare performed in English.

-There are plenty of other festivals and cultural events that you can always check on Dubrovnik Tourist Board.
+There are plenty of other festivals and cultural events that you can always check on the Dubrovnik Tourist Board.

-Take a day trip to Mostar or MontenegroMostar and Montenegro are two most popular day trips from Dubrovnik.
-Mostar brings an interesting combination of Eastern and Western culture.
-On the other hand, Montenegro boasts beautiful coastline with picturesque towns.
-Whatever your choice may be, make sure to book upfront since the group tours get full very fast.
+Mostar brings an exciting combination of Eastern and Western cultures.
+On the other hand, Montenegro boasts a beautiful coastline with picturesque towns.
+Whatever your choice may be, make sure to book upfront since the group tours get full quickly.

 If you had only one day to spend in Dubrovnik Old Town, this is your bucket list!
 This is not to be missed list of things to do in the city’s historic centre.
 Check it out!

 With all those places to swim and sunbathe, it’s pretty hard to decide where to start!
 This is why we’ve handpicked top 5 beaches in Dubrovnik.